- VLSM (Variable Length Subnet Mask) divides a network into subnets of different sizes, matching each subnet to actual host requirements.

 | Total | 177 | 504 | 327 | 220 | 43 |

-FLSM wastes 327 addresses; VLSM wastes only 43.
-More importantly, VLSM fits everything inside a single /24, while FLSM requires a /22.
-In environments where IPv4 addresses are scarce, this difference matters enormously.
-When designing internal networks using private IP address ranges (10.x.x.x, 172.16.x.x, 192.168.x.x), VLSM ensures you use those ranges efficiently across departments of varying sizes.
+FLSM wastes 327 addresses.
+VLSM wastes only 43.
+More importantly, VLSM fits everything in one /24 while FLSM demands a /22.
+In environments where IPv4 addresses are scarce, that difference matters enormously.
+When designing internal networks from private IP address ranges (10.x.x.x, 172.16.x.x, 192.168.x.x), VLSM keeps allocations efficient across every department.

 What Is Supernetting?

 Supernetting is the conceptual opposite of subnetting.
-Instead of dividing a network into smaller pieces, you combine multiple contiguous networks into one larger block.
-This is also called route aggregation, route summarization, or simply CIDR aggregation.
+Instead of dividing a network into smaller pieces, you combine contiguous networks into one larger block.
+The technique also goes by route aggregation, route summarization, or simply CIDR aggregation.

-The purpose is to reduce the number of entries in routing tables.
-If a router knows about four separate /24 routes that are contiguous and share the same next-hop, it can advertise a single /22 summary route instead.
+The purpose is routing table reduction.
+Suppose a router knows four separate /24 routes that are contiguous and share the same next hop.
+It can advertise a single /22 summary instead.
 Fewer routes mean faster lookups, lower memory usage, and more stable routing.

 Supernetting Example